smaremanda/add-in-docs/outlook/troubleshoot-outlook-add-in-activation.md

 ## Are you using the appropriate activation rules?
 <a name="TroubleshootingMailApps_AppropriateRules"> </a>

 Starting in version 1.1 of the Office Add-ins manifests schema, you can create add-ins that are activated when the user is in a compose form (compose add-ins) or in a read form (read add-ins).
 Make sure you specify the appropriate activation rules for each type of form that your add-in is supposed to activate in.
-For example, you can activate compose add-ins using only [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rules with the **FormType** attribute set to **Edit** or **ReadOrEdit**, and you cannot use any of the other types of rules, such as [ItemHasKnownEntity](http://msdn.microsoft.com/en-us/library/87e10fd2-eab4-c8aa-bec3-dff92d004d39%28Office.15%29.aspx) and[ItemHasRegularExpressionMatch](http://msdn.microsoft.com/en-us/library/bfb726cd-81b0-a8d5-644f-2ca90a5273fc%28Office.15%29.aspx) rules for compose add-ins.
-For more information, see[Activation rules for Outlook add-ins](../outlook/manifests/activation-rules.md).
+For example, you can activate compose add-ins using only [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rules with the **FormType** attribute set to **Edit** or **ReadOrEdit**, and you cannot use any of the other types of rules, such as [ItemHasKnownEntity](http://msdn.microsoft.com/en-us/library/87e10fd2-eab4-c8aa-bec3-dff92d004d39%28Office.15%29.aspx) and [ItemHasRegularExpressionMatch](http://msdn.microsoft.com/en-us/library/bfb726cd-81b0-a8d5-644f-2ca90a5273fc%28Office.15%29.aspx) rules for compose add-ins.
+For more information, see [Activation rules for Outlook add-ins](../outlook/manifests/activation-rules.md).

 ## If you use a regular expression, is it properly specified?